-Athletic, devoted, and smart, smart, smart: it’s the Australian shepherd!
+Athletic, devoted, and smart, smart, smart: it’s the Australian Shepherd!
 Aussies are a working breed originally developed for sheep herding.
-These days, they’re still put to work on ranches all around the world, but they’re also beloved companion dogs.
+These days, they’re still put to Sork on ranches all around the world, but they’re also beloved companion dogs and among the most popular breeds.
 They’re loyal companions with a lot of love and affection to give…so long as they get enough exercise.

 - Origin: Spain